-England weathers hostility, tops Hungary 4-0 in WC qualifier
+England reports alleged racism after 4-0 win in Hungary

+England’s players were jeered for taking a knee, pelted with plastic cups after goals and then targeted with alleged racist chants.

-BUDAPEST, Hungary (AP) — Pelted with plastic cups after goals, England weathered a hostile atmosphere to beat Hungary 4-0 in a World Cup qualifier on Thursday in its first game since losing the European Championship final.
+They still weathered the hostile atmosphere to earn a 4-0 win over Hungary in a World Cup qualifier on Thursday in the team’s first game since losing the European Championship final.

+Raheem Sterling, Harry Kane and Harry Maguire scored in a 14-minute flurry and Declan Rice added a fourth second-half goal for a result that will be overshadowed by what England’s players were subjected to.

+Pitchside reporters for domestic broadcasters ITV and Sky Sports said they saw and heard individuals among the Hungary supporters behind one of the goals aim monkey chants at Sterling and unused substitute Jude Bellingham, who are Black.
+Sky Sports showed video footage of one spectator giving the abuse.

+Those behind-closed-doors games have to be in UEFA competition, though.
+World Cup qualifiers are organized by FIFA.

+“It’s disappointing,” Kane said of the allegations.
+“We are here to enjoy ourselves, to put on a show for all these fans, home or away.
+It’s a shame had to act like that.
+We just hope UEFA come down properly.”

-Raheem Sterling, Harry Kane and Harry Maguire scored in a 14-minute flurry and Declan Rice added a fourth second-half goal as England secured a fourth straight victory in Group I to extend its lead to five points on the road to qualifying for Qatar.
+England secured a fourth straight victory in Group I to extend its lead to five points on the road to qualifying for Qatar.

 Poland is second after beating Albania 4-1 while Andorra earned its first win by beating fellow minnow San Marino 2-0 at home.

-Fifty-three days after that heartbreaking penalty-shootout loss to Italy at Wembley Stadium, England started slowly at Puskas Arena after being loudly jeered inside by a 60,000-strong crowd of mostly Hungarian fans for taking a knee before kickoff.
+Fifty-three days after that heartbreaking penalty-shootout loss to Italy at Wembley Stadium, England started slowly at Puskas Arena after being loudly booed inside by a 60,000-strong crowd of mostly Hungarian fans for the anti-racism gesture of taking a knee before kickoff.

-Domestic broadcaster ITV reported there were monkey chants by Hungary fans behind the goal toward two Black players in England’s team — Sterling and unused substitute Jude Bellingham.

-Kane, England’s captain, said he didn’t hear the alleged chants but added: “If that was the case, hopefully UEFA can come down strong.”

 Sterling put England ahead in the 55th minute by sidefooting home Mason Mount’s cross and as he celebrated near the corner flag to the right of the goal — revealing an under-shirt with an apparent tribute to a friend — cups came raining down on the Manchester City winger and his teammates who came to congratulate him.